Guy-Gustave/goods-shop/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

   I am  Gustave.
-I am part of the Microverse Program and I did this capstone project according to the required specifications.
+I am part of the Microverse Program and I did this capstone project according to the required specifications, typography and color.

 ## Getting started
 **For this project, I tried our best to recreate the online shop page.
 The main aim is to ensure the elements get placed and styled roughly the same way using responsive bootstrap as required.**